-Ships w/viewing screen and all components needed for installation.
+Ships with viewing screen and all components needed for installation.
 Waterproof.
 Infrared lighting ensures you can see in the dark.
 Can expand system to 3 cameras.

 Works on any type of vehicle, including RVs.
 Camera resists water.
 Night vision range of about 30 ft.
 Easy to install, even for novices.

 No video monitor included.
 Image isn't as clear in wet conditions.
 Quality of components is questionable.

-No infrared light capabilities.
 You must purchase a display screen separately to use with camera.
 Some reports of color issues.